-Marks allotment for publications Publication in a reputed journal with impact factor 10 International/ National Conference Publications which can be located on internet and / or are included in hard- copy volumes/ Proceedings, published by reputed publishers 05 Publication in any other journals, including open access journals 05 International/ National Conference Publications in hard-copy volumes / Proceedings for conferences conducted by reputed institutions (like IIT, IISc, NIT, Govt. aided colleges, etc.) 04 Publication in any other conference 02
+Criteria Marks Publication in a reputed journal with impact factor 10 International National Conference publication which can be located on the internet and/or are included in hard-copy volumes /proceedings, published by reputed publishers 05 Publication in any other journals, including open access journals 05 International National Conference publication in in hard-copy volumes /proceedings for conferences organized by reputed institutions (like IIT, IISc, NIT, Govt Aided Colleges etc.) published by reputed publishers 04 Publication in any other conference 02

-- The End semester marks will component will be a combination of assessments marks awarded by the external examiner for the report, viva voce mark and publication quality (total of 100 marks, converted to 40).
-The CAM (maximum of 60) will be added to the ESM to get the total marks to determine the grade. - Each student shall register for about 15 credits for phase II project work. - The Project Report Prepared according to the standard guidelines and duly signed by the Supervisor(s) and the Head of the Department shall be submitted to the Controller of Examinations. - The deadline for submission of final Project Report is a maximum of 10 calendar days from the last working day of the fourth semester for M.E. / M. Tech programs. - If a student fails to submit the project report on or before the specified deadline, he/she is deemed to have failed in the project work and shall reregister for the same in a subsequent semester. - If a student registers for the project but fails to submit project report / does not appear for the ESE /fails in the End Semester Examination (ESE), he/she is deemed to have failed in the project work and shall have to reregister for the same when offered next. - A copy of the approved project report shall be kept in the library of the institution.
+- The End semester mark component will be a combination of assessment marks awarded by the external examiner for the - report, viva-voce and publication quality (total of 100 marks, converted to 40).
+The CAM (maximum of 60) will be added to the ESM (maximum 40) to get the total marks to determine the grade. - The Project Report Prepared according to approved guidelines and duly signed by the Supervisor(s) and the Head of the Department shall be submitted to the Controller of Examinations. - The deadline for submission of final Project Report is 10 calendar days from the last working day of the fourth semester for M.E/ M. Tech programs. - If a student fails to submit the project report on or before the specified deadline, he/she is deemed to have failed in the project work and shall reregister for the same in a subsequent semester. - If a student registers for the project but fails to submit project report / does not appear for the ESE /fails in the End Semester Examination (ESE), he/she is deemed to have failed in the project work and shall have to reregister for the same when offered next. - A copy of the approval project report shall be kept in the library of the institution.

-11.5.3.
-Industrial / Research Internship
+11.5.3 Industrial / Research Internship